 It has been eight months since the pandemic unraveled life as we know it and everyone seems to be reaching a new level of stir-crazy as the same day repeats over and over again.
 Restaurants across the country have opened up with new precautions in place and they are providing a sense of normalcy we are all yearning for.
 Let’s face it, we all want an excuse to get changed out of sweatpants and leave the house - even if just for a meal.

 Chicago, where many Trust20 and RelishWorks team members call home, has as many types of restaurants available as you can imagine.
 Food is love to folks in the Midwest and what better way to show that affection than recommending where to enjoy a meal?
 We’ve compiled a list of restaurants that we recommend to someone who wanted a taste of Chicago - take a look!

+As you prepare to dine out, take a look at what restaurant rules are in place in Chicago.
 When picking a restaurant, particularly when exploring a new spot, remember to Be a 5-Star Diner and certainly do not forget to wear your mask.

 Monteverde, West Loop

 Monteverde has been a long time favorite when it comes to date nights or a celebratory event.
 They pride themselves on using simple ingredients to hand make their modern italian cuisine - it is guaranteed to make your mouth water with every bite.

 They are requiring that all guests and staff have their temperature checked upon arrival, table reservations are limited to two hours, and in the case of inclement weather they will provide you with packages so you can enjoy your food at home.

 Our Recommendation: Order the burrata e ham for the table, and don’t forget the red snapper or the corn tortellini.